anitaxokojie/Multilingual-extractive-summarization/README.md

 What It Does
 Input: 2,400-word TED talk transcript (any of 50+ languages)
 Output: 3-5 sentence summary capturing the core thesis
-Time: ~11 seconds on CPU (suitable for batch processing) Real-world numbers from testing:
+Time: ~11 seconds on consumer hardware (Intel i3, 8GB RAM) Real-world numbers from testing:

 Processed 200 TED talks (100 English, 100 Spanish) with 13% better ROUGE-1 scores and 29% better semantic preservation than keyword-based methods (k=5 configuration)